Overall Exhibit Guidelines:

 Please check with Small Animal Building Committee for Sunday “Care of Animal” building hours.

-The small animal building will be open Monday through Friday of fair week from 7:00 am to 9:00 pm for
+The small animal building will be open Monday through Friday of fair week from 7:00 am to 9:00 pm for care of the animals and viewing by the public.
+Failure to care for your animals will not result in the building being opened at any other time.

-than one entry per class as long as the following is true:
+Number of Animals Exhibited: All 4-H Exhibitors may exhibit one duck per class as long as the following is true:

 1. Exhibitor is enrolled and active in 4-H Online by May 15th.

-2. Exhibitor has completed an animal quality assurance training.
-For details please See Indiana 4-H Livestock Quality Care.
-This means for the exhibitor can bring up to 3 entries in the duck category (one for each class)
+This means for the exhibitor can bring up to 4 entries in the duck category (one for each class)

-more than one entry per class as long as the following is true:
+Number of Animals Exhibited: All 4-H Exhibitors may exhibit one goose per class as long as the following is true:

 1. Exhibitor is enrolled and active in 4-H Online by May 15th.

 2. Exhibitor has completed an animal quality assurance training.
-For details please See Indiana 4-H Livestock Quality Care.
+For details, please See Indiana 4-H Livestock Quality Care

 This means for the exhibitor can bring up to 3 entries in the geese category (one for each class)